PIMILab/PIMILab.github.io/_pages/home.md

 We are a research group at [University of Pennsylvania](https://www.seas.upenn.edu/) led by [Prof. Nat Trask](https://directory.seas.upenn.edu/nat-trask/).

 We develop machine learning methods grounded in the **structure of physics and geometry**.
 By combining tools from geometric mechanics, exterior calculus, and variational modeling with modern AI architectures, we create **interpretable** and **reliable** models for complex physical systems in high-consequence engineering settings.
 Our work spans simulation, scientific discovery, and data-driven inference across multiscale and multiphysics domains including energy, material discovery, fusion, and soft matter.
-Our groups primary focus is on the construction of learning frameworks that encode physical principles **by construction in neural architectures** so that models provide the stability, physical realizability, and performance guarantees that are crucial to traditional modeling and simulation but lacking in contemporary machine learned models.
+Our group's primary focus is on the construction of learning frameworks that encode physical principles **by construction in neural architectures** so that models provide the stability, physical realizability, and performance guarantees that are crucial to traditional modeling and simulation but lacking in contemporary machine learned models.

 **Check our group's [Github](https://github.com/PIMILab)!**